 How many shows have you been to where the band was incredible, but you couldn’t remember their name the next day?
 Unfortunately for me, it happens far too often.
 Even if the singer continuously repeats their band/artist name over the microphone, it’s still hard to make out the wording or how to spell it with a screaming crowd.
 Considering most music groups have unique names these days, this becomes an even bigger issue for the potential fans when trying to spell it out on social media the next day.

 With two big beautiful banners on each side of the stage, not only will this issue evaporate but they also add as nice props on stage.
 In my personal experience, the day people in the audience quit asking me “what’s the band’s name again?” after every show, was the same day we invested about $120 into two banners.

-Without a doubt, this budget-friendly and straightforward investment significantly increase the conversion rate from leads to followers every single show.
-It would be even better if the singer commanded the crowd to follow them on social media on the spot while pointing out the name the banners.
+Without a doubt, this budget-friendly and straightforward investment significantly increases the conversion rate from leads to followers every single show.
+It would be even better if the singer commanded the crowd to follow them on social media on the spot while pointing out the name of the banners.
 We customized our banners with Vista Print.

 2. Save Your Money For High-Quality Singles, Not Medium Quality Albums